nytimes/backbone.trackit/README.md

 ## Change log

 ### Master

 - Added ability for new models (without ids) to be notified of unsaved changes after a successful call to `model.save()`.

+- Added `model` as third parameter to `unsavedChanges` event callback.

 ### 0.1.0

 - Initial version; extracted from an internal project (Blackbeard) that powers our News Services at The New York Times.

 ## License